Amazing Magicians Tv Show

 Enthusiastically, I told JSBC, "YES!
 AND... being a judge on Amazing Magicians is a great honor.
 I'll do my best to make everyone proud."

 HERE COMES THE JUDGE TO TV

-For six episodes I sat with the other celebrities in the judge's podium and watched each act compete for their country's high score.
-Everyone brought their A-game and each act wanted to win.
+I sat with the other celebrities on the judge's podium for six episodes and watched each act compete for their country's high score.
+Everyone brought their A-game, and each team wanted to win.
 It would all come down to a battle between the two countries with the most points.
 After five episodes, those two countries were China & America.

 In the end, no matter which country had the most points or which act ruled supreme, the real winner here was magic.

-While I've been a part of many different TV magic productions around the world, I consider Amazing Magicians the single most exhilarating experience of my professional career.
+While I've been a part of many different TV magic productions worldwide, I consider Amazing Magicians the single most exhilarating experience of my professional career.
 Without a doubt, I arrived home a changed man.

 AMAZING MAGICIANS AIRING

-Amazing Magicians TV show originally aired November 2017 through January 2018 on Jiangsu Broadcast Corporation Satellite channel in China.
+Amazing Magicians TV show initially aired November 2017 through January 2018 on Jiangsu Broadcast Corporation Satellite channel in China.